sparkfun/Qwiic_BME280_Py/README.md

 -------------

 ### PyPi Installation
-This respoistory is hosted on PyPi as the [sparkfun-qwiic-bme280](https://pypi.org/project/sparkfun-qwiic-bme280/).
+This repository is hosted on PyPi as the [sparkfun-qwiic-bme280](https://pypi.org/project/sparkfun-qwiic-bme280/) package.
 On systems that support PyPi installation via pip, this library is installed using the following commands

 For all users (note: the user must have sudo privileges):
 ```sh